inkvizytor/FluentForm/README.md

 All arguments of this magic method are passed to constructor after `$handler`.
 Sadly no autocomplete is available for custom controls.

 ##ToDo
-1. Localization for getLabel().
-2. Nag Validation proxy class.
+1. Nag Validation proxy class.

 ##License
 The **Fluent Form** is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).